darkhelmet/verboselogging/posts/what-do-programmers-really-do.md

 ---
 Indeed.
 What do we do?
 Well I was curious.

 WTF you might say.
-“You’re a programmer!
-Shouldn’t you know what you do?”
+"You're a programmer!
+Shouldn't you know what you do?"
 Well yes, I know what I do.
 What I mean is what do programmers do while programming ***besides programming.*** I myself [write the codes](http://github.com/darkhelmet) (duh) and hang out on [Twitter](http://twitter.com/darkhelmetlive) and listen to podcasts,